water fasting: the benefits of a 5 days fast are real

 Long answer: I would plan a little better next time.
 And since I am already an intermittent fast-er naturally (breakfast never sat well with me, even as a kid), I would aim to go a little further knowing what I know now.
 Maybe 7 days.

 I’ve experimented with Keto for 30 days, and that just wasn’t sustainable for me.
-Aiming for a 3 or 5 day fast is much more manageable than any other “diet” or eating plan, for me, and I assume, others as well.
-I just simply like to eat healthy foods and then fast once in a while to reap the apparent benefits that are inherent with fasting.
+Aiming for a 3 or 5-day fast is much more manageable than any other “diet” or eating plan, for me, and I assume, others as well.
+I just simply like to eat healthy foods and then fast once in a while to reap the apparent benefits that are inherent in fasting.

 But again, not a doctor.